dirk/hivm/manual/instructions.md

 `invokesymbolic (tag) SYM RET`
 :  Invoke subroutine identified by the symbol ID in register SYM.

-`invokeaddress (tag) SUB RET`
+`invokeaddress (tag) ADDR RET`
-:  Invoke subroutine at address in register SUB.
+:  Invoke subroutine at address in register ADDR.

 `invokeprimitive SYM RET`
 :  Invoke the primitive with symbol ID in SYM.